Country: Mali

 It is easy to see in all of this a tale of racism and double standards as old as colonialism iteself.
 Writers borrowing from other writers is nothing new.
 There are entire sections of Moby Dick, for instance, that Herman Melville copied verbatim from the various scientific textbooks on whaling and oceanography that he had in his possession.
 One of the writers Ouologuem was accused of plagarising, André Schwarz-Bart, was himself accused of plagiarism without being banned or having his books pulped.
 As we have seen in previous entries in this project (see: Saudi Arabia et. al.), it is very much a case of one law for ‘us’ and another law for ‘them’.

-Another criticism leveled at Le Devoir de Violence came from Africa, with some denouncing the novel as a satire on west African society.
+Another criticism leveled at Le Devoir de Violence came from Africa, with some denouncing the novel as a satire on West African society.
 And perhaps in this we can see the real reason for the backlash against Ouologuem in France and in the rest of the west.
-That certain commentators were happy to embrace the novel when they saw it a black African lampooning his own culture.
+That certain commentators were happy to embrace the novel when they saw it as a black African lampooning his own culture.
 Yet once they noticed the borrowing from white western writers, a new layer of satire was revealed to them, sending up not only African traditions, but colonialism and the ‘civilising’ mission of which western countries still bafflingly seem proud.
 The irony is that the white colonial period actually occupies very little of the narrative.

 Rather than the ‘Black Rimbaud’ as some labeled Ouologuem (inaccurately, as on the evidence of this one novel he was much more of a modernist writer), instead he was reclassified as an uppity African, criticising his betters.
 Especially in Francophone Africa, where France seems to operate somethng akin to a protection racket towards its former colonies.
 Ouologuem actions could not be allowed to stand and he was effectively ‘disappeared’ from the literary world.